Jayme has been an online writer for over six years. She is an artist, blogger, and freelancer. She often writes about DIY home projects.

 Discarded picture frames can be restored with little expense.
 A friend of mine loves to purchase cheap gold dollar store frames at yard sales and turn them into faux pewter.
 She does this by painting the frames flat black, then rubbing silver acrylic craft paint over the texturing with a dry paper towel.

-Dollar Store Décor
+Find Inspiration With Dollar Store Décor

 While we are on the subject of dollar stores, be sure to check out a few for decently priced décor items.
 As with thrift stores, remember to look beyond what you see.